“If I would have met you three years ago, before her [his fiancée at the time], things would have been different.”

 Since this statement resonated with me — beyond my friendship with this guy, I incorporated this in my series.
 It’s a walk down my writing memory lane, so I’ll share it in its original form; no capitalization — yay!

+Or something remotely close to really make him think of his statement.
 I posted it here, but it’ll also be listed down below.
 The writing is premature since I wrote this about 6 years ago, but it still contains some of what I meant to say back during our time.

 “if i would have met you three years ago, before her, things would have been different.” he told me as we were walking to our speech class together. “i proposed to her last year, and i only knew her a year before i did.”